RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 are Extended Grapheme Clusters, you may lose some efficiency, but you will gain a better conformance with the standard, more expressive power, and (it is hoped) a better experience, both for the programmers and for the end-users.

-The RXU Rexx Preprocessor for Unicode implements both definitions, i.e., it has a data type for unicode scalars, called CODEPOINTS, and another data type for Extended Grapheme Clusters, called TEXT.
+TUTOR implements both definitions, i.e., it has a data type for unicode scalars, called CODEPOINTS, and two data types for Extended Grapheme Clusters, called GRAPHEMES and TEXT.
+TEXT automatically normalizes strings to the NFC Unicode normalization form, while GRAPHEMES leaves strings as they are.

 This may seem somewhat redundant, but it has its benefits.
-TEXT is supposed to be the default string type for Unicode-enabled Rexx programs, and, in this sense, CODEPOINTS would always be a secondary, technically-oriented, type.
+TEXT is supposed to be the default string type for Unicode-enabled Rexx programs, and, in this sense, CODEPOINTS and GRAPHEMES would always be a secondary, technically-oriented, type.
 But CODEPOINTS strings offers compatibility with Java (and with all the other languages that have opted to implement characters as scalars, instead of graphemes, which at the moment of this writing is the absolute majority of languages), and they may be useful when you have to manage streams that are not normalized, or (by using an additional, special, switch) contains ill-formed sequences, like Windows file names, that may contain UTF-16 sequences with ill-formed surrogates (WTF-16).
-TEXT strings, for example, can be normalized at string creation time, while CODEPOINTS strings will never be automatically normalized; and so on.

-Indeed, there are situations in which one would need grapheme-based strings which are automatically normalized, and some other situations where such automatic normalization would be undesirable.
-RXU thus defines an intermediate data type, called GRAPHEMES.
-A GRAPHEMES string is composed of graphemes, but it does not have to be normalized; a TEXT string, on the other hand, is guaranteed to be NFC-normalized.
-It is expected that most users will prefer to manage TEXT strings, but GRAPHEMES strings may come handy for specialized applications.
+GRAPHEMES strings, on the other hand, are useful when, while wanting to manage Unicode as grapheme clusters, you want to have complete control over the real data you are getting; this control is somehow lost when you accept automatic normalization, which is the default with TEXT strings.

 ## _Excursus:_ A note about the implementation strategy